wismna/ModernKeePass/README.md

 - Change database compression
 - Change database key derivation
 - Displays and change entry colors and icons
-- Import existing CSV data
+- Move entries from a group to another

 # Build and Test
 1. Clone the repository